 Stellenbosch is situated in a fertile river valley and boasts a mild Mediterranean climate with rainy winters and hot summers – ideal for growing the grapes that make this area so famous.
 We spend most of the day here hiking on the Dirtopia Trail.
 We’ll have two route options from which you can choose, both of which offer stunning views of the winelands and both will end at Warwick Estates and offer a luscious tasting.
 Our hikes are gentle, with wonderful views of the vineyards and unique Stellenbosch Mountains.
 Afterward, you can choose to have a picnic lunch and another tasting at Delheim Estates, or take a nearby township tour.
-Tonight, we’ll enjoy a walk through the cozy oak-lined streets of this historic town and a lively dinner at the Big Easy, the restaurant owned by South African wine legend Ernie Els.
+Tonight, we’ll enjoy a walk through the cozy oak-lined streets of this historic town and a lively dinner at the Big Easy, the restaurant owned by South African golf legend, Ernie Els.

 We take a morning flight to Huidspruit airport near Kruger National Park and a transfer to the Chapungu Luxury Tented Lodge in the Thornybush Game Reserve.
 This afternoon, after getting settled into our luxury camp, we’ll take our first driving safari in our comfortable Land Rovers.
 Our spotters and trackers will work hard to make sure we see as many of the reserve’s 48 Mammal species, 112 Tree species, 230 Bird species and 54 reptile species as possible.
 The drives are absolutely phenomenal and we see an incredible array of animals at what seems an amazingly close (but safe) distance.
 We’ll stop for “sundowners” (cocktails) as the sun sets over the bush.
 For dinner we have the first of the gourmet meals cooked by the lodge’s staff.